darylchionh/shoppeechampsbadger/README.md

 # shoppeechampsbadger
 github test
-# CORLISS IS A JVIVE
+# CORLISS IS A JIVE
 # OCT 21 Training Camp